-^{}For categorical data elements with X suffix, see Description of Data Elements (on the NIS Documentation CD-ROM) for state-specific coding.
+For categorical data elements with X suffix, see Description of Data Elements (on the NIS Documentation CD-ROM) for state-specific coding.

 Table 4.
-Data Elements in the NIS Hospital Weights File, Starting in 1998

-Note: Beginning in 1998, the NIS differs from previous NIS releases; some data elements were dropped, some added, and for some data elements the values were changed.
+Data Elements in the NIS Hospital Weights File, Starting in 1998Note: Beginning in 1998, the NIS differs from previous NIS releases; some data elements were dropped, some added, and for some data elements the values were changed.

 Data Element Description (numbers in brackets indicate variable coding) AHAID AHA hospital identifier that matches AHA Annual Survey of Hospitals (not available for all states) DISCWT Discharge weight on Core file and Hospital Weights file.
-Prior to 2000, this weight is used to create national estimates for all analyses.
-Beginning in 2000, this weight is used to create national estimates for all analyses excluding those that involve total charges.
+In all data years except 2000, this weight is used to create national estimates for all analyses.
+In 2000 only, this weight is used to create national estimates for all analyses excluding those that involve total charges.
+Discharge weights to the sample frame and state are available only in 1988-1997.
 DISCWTcharge Discharge weight for national estimates of total charges on Core file and Hospital Weights file.
 Only available in 2000.
 HOSPADDR Hospital address from AHA Survey (not available for all states) HOSPCITY Hospital city from AHA Survey (not available for all states) HOSPID HCUP hospital number (links to inpatient Core files) HOSPNAME Hospital name from AHA Survey (not available for all states) HOSPST Hospital state postal code for hospital (e.g., AZ for Arizona) HOSPWT Weight to hospitals in AHA universe HOSPZIP Hospital zip code from AHA Survey (not available for all states) HOSP_BEDSIZE Bed size of hospital: (1) small, (2) medium, (3) large HOSP_CONTROL Control/ownership of hospital: (0) government or private, collapsed category, (1) government, nonfederal, public, (2) private, non-profit, voluntary, (3) private, investown, (4) private, collapsed category HOSP_LOCATION Location: (0) rural, (1) urban HOSP_LOCTEACH Location/teaching status of hospital: (1) rural, (2) urban non-teaching, (3) urban teaching HOSP_REGION Region of hospital: (1) Northeast, (2) Midwest, (3) South, (4) West HOSP_TEACH Teaching status of hospital: (0) non-teaching, (1) teaching IDNUMBER AHA hospital identifier without the leading 6 (not available for all states) NIS_STRATUM Stratum used to sample hospitals; includes geographic region, control, location/teaching status, and bed size N_DISC_U Number of AHA universe discharges in NIS_STRATUM N_HOSP_U Number of AHA universe hospitals in NIS_STRATUM S_DISC_U Number of sample discharges in NIS_STRATUM S_HOSP_U Number of sample hospitals in NIS_STRATUM TOTAL_DISC Total number of discharges from this hospital in the NIS YEAR Calendar year